 Could IPART set a higher benchmark range?

 Electricity retailers in NSW are not required to set their solar feed-in tariff offers within IPART’s benchmark range.
-They can price above or below IPART’s solar feed-in tariff benchmark range.
+If we set a higher price, it would be less likely to reflect what electricity retailers are actually likely to pay.

 This means that customers who don’t have solar panels would end up paying more overall.
 Many of these customers are unable to install solar because they rent or live in an apartment.